Abriendo Mentes FAQ

 We provide adult English classes, both privately and in groups, for beginner, intermediate, and advanced students.
 Volunteering with adult classes is an opportunity for highly-motivated individuals to take a leadership role by planning and executing classes.

-Abriendo Mentes offers open hours for children to use the computers throughout the week.
-Volunteers are needed to staff the technology lab during those times.
-In addition, we offer adult technology classes twice a week; volunteers can assist with these lessons and work one on one with students to improve their computer literacy.
+Abriendo Mentes offers technology classes for youth and adult learners throughout the week.
+Volunteers can assist with these lessons and work one on one with students to improve their computer literacy.

 In addition to teaching, volunteers have the opportunity to utilize their skills in other areas of the project.
 These may include: grant writing, web development, public relations, blogging, fundraising, and any other essential function to a growing nonprofit.